Projects per year

 Biography

-Dr Gwo Yaw Ho is a medical oncologist and a clinician-scientist investigating better ways to treat ovarian cancer.
+Dr Gwo Yaw Ho is a medical oncologist and a clinician-scientist investigating better ways to treat cancer.
 Dr Ho graduated from The University of Glasgow, Scotland, in 2004, before completing his medical oncology specialist training in Brisbane, Queensland, in 2014.
-He has completed laboratory-based, translational PhD at Walter and Eliza Hall Institute of Medical Research, Melbourne in ovarian and rare cancer research whilst undertaking a role of a medical oncologist at Peter McCallum Cancer Centre and Royal Women’s Hospital, Melbourne.
-Dr Ho is now a part of the medical oncology team at Monash Health treating patients with breast and gynaecologic cancer.
+In 2019, he completed a laboratory-based, translational PhD at Walter and Eliza Hall Institute of Medical Research, Melbourne.
+Dr Ho’s PhD in ovarian and rare cancer research was completed whilst he worked simultaneously as a medical oncologist at Peter McCallum Cancer Centre and The Royal Women’s Hospital, Melbourne.
+Dr Ho is now leading a research group in the School of Clinical Sciences at Monash University and is also a part of the medical oncology team at Monash Health treating patients with breast and gynaecologic cancers within the Clinical Trial Unit.

 Expertise related to UN Sustainable Development Goals